ethereum/consensus-specs/specs/phase0/beacon-chain.md

 #### `BeaconBlockBody`

-The various objects in a beacon block; in the header, this data is all replaced with its hash.
+The various objects in a beacon chain block.
+In a beacon block header, this data is all replaced with the `hash_tree_root` of this object.

 ```python
 class BeaconBlockBody(Container):